 Rwanda Gorilla Permits doubled in price to 1500 USD – this is to fund the conservation efforts and aiding the local communities around Volcanoes National Park, it is also part of the country’s effort to market itself as an upmarket destination, especially when it comes to Gorilla Trekking.

 Uganda’s Gorilla Permits stay at 600 USD for the for the year.
-That gives the African Travelers a choice in safe and secure Gorilla Trekking since both countries are considered secure for Trekkers.
+This gives the African Travelers a choice between safe and secure Gorilla Trekking since both countries are considered secure for Trekkers.

 Mountain Gorillas – you cannot experience them in person anywhere else in the world (they do not survive in zoos) but in this small slice of Africa, which is the heart of the continent, in Uganda, Rwanda and the Democratic Republic of Congo there are the 880+ remaining Mountain Gorillas.